1900 Michigan Wolverines football team: Season summary

-Pre-season
+Preseason

 In 1900, Michigan hired Langdon Lea, who had played for Princeton from 1892 to 1895, as its head football coach.
 A newspaper reported on expectations raised by his hiring: "Coach Langdon Lea, the famous Princetonian, is expected to revolutionize affairs among the Wolverines and to raise the team to its old standing.
 The great trouble in the past few years has been the lack of efficient coaching, and it is hoped that Lea will supply that necessary."
 Another newspaper reported on the hiring of Lea away from Princeton this way: "Langdon Lea, better known as 'Biffy,' is to coach the Michigan university team.
 This practice of putting well known eastern football players in charge of the teams of western universities has certainly improved the standard of play, and in many instances has often wrought havoc with the alma maters of the coaches.
 Some years ago the big eastern colleges tried to prevent their graduates from accepting positions as coaches on other teams, but the fat salaries offered were inducements too great to be cast aside."

 Lea brought with him Martin V. Bergen, another Princeton alumnus, as his assistant coach in charge of the backs.

 Training camp got underway on approximately September 25 with coaches Lea and Bergen.
 Lea expressed concern with the team's lack of depth at the tackle, guard, and center positions.